 The Palace of Holyroodhouse is the Queen’s official Edinburgh residence and has frequently been at the center of Scottish history: it was where James II and James IV were each married, where James V and Charles I were crowned, and where “Bonnie Prince Charlie” held court in 1745.
 When the Queen’s away, public access is permitted to the stunning Historic Apartments (former home of Mary Queen of Scots) and the State Apartments, famous for their fine furnishings, tapestries and plaster-work.

 Arthur’s Seat is the highest point in the 640-acre Holyrood Park.
 The spectacular sightseeing views from the top encompass the whole city all the way to the mouth of the Forth.
 (The easiest way up is from the park’s Dunsapie Loch.)
-Also an easy climb are the dramatic Salisbury Crags, a series of 151 ft cliffs adjacent to Arthur’s Seat.
+Also, an easy climb is the dramatic Salisbury Crags, a series of 151 ft cliffs adjacent to Arthur’s Seat.

 The National Galleries of Scotland

 Scottish National Gallery of Modern Art displays paintings by Henry Matisse and Pablo Picasso, surrealistic works by Rene Magritte, Joan Miró and Max Ernst and other contemporary paintings.
 Scottish National Gallery, which boasts Scotland’s biggest collection of European paintings and sculptures, beginning with the Renaissance and including some Post-Impressionists.
 Paintings of Scotland’s leading historic figures from the 16th century to the present day can be seen in the National Portrait Gallery, don’t miss these three major art galleries while in Edinburgh.

 St Giles Cathedral